Last fact-checked: 14 October 2019

 For surgical procedures, our former patients give high marks to the BIMC Hospital

-For skin, anti-aging and Botox, take a look at Rejuvie Aesthetic and Anti-Aging Clinic
+For skin, anti-ageing and Botox, take a look at Rejuvie Aesthetic and Anti-Aging Clinic

-For other non-surgical treatments, Manika Aesthetic Clinic is also popular among locals and travelers alike
+For other non-surgical treatments, Manika Aesthetic Clinic is also popular among locals and travellers alike

-Tourist locations for pre- and post-op recovery: Bali’s diverse landscape combines a backdrop of hills and mountains with exotic coastlines and golden beaches.
+Bali’s diverse landscape combines a backdrop of hills and mountains with exotic coastlines and golden beaches.
 The island is recognised as a world-class surfing and diving destination, with a plethora of cultural and historical sites to explore.
 A wide array of restaurants and cafes cater to both Indonesian and international cuisine.
-For Western tastes, the island has no shortage of Starbucks, KFC, Pizza Hut and McDonalds.
+Yet for Western tastes, Bali has no shortage of Starbucks, KFC, Pizza Hut and McDonald's.

-The enormous range of accommodations available throughout Bali caters to every type of visitor, from backpackers looking for a low-cost getaway to more affluent tourists seeking five-star luxury lodging whilst recovering from surgery.
+The enormous range of accommodations available throughout Bali caters to every type of visitor, from backpackers seeking a low-cost getaway to more affluent tourists seeking five-star luxury lodging whilst recovering from surgery.